Card Spotlight: The 1984 Star #101 Michael Jordan — A $30K Rookie That's Still Climbing

 Third pick.
 Hard to believe anyone passed on him at all.

-This particular copy received a DCM 7 (Near Mint) from our AI-powered grading system, with a confidence rating of B. A DCM 7 indicates a card that presents well overall but shows visible signs of wear consistent with a 40-year-old card that's been handled and stored without modern preservation methods.
+Our AI-powered grading returned a DCM 7 (Near Mint) with a confidence rating of B. The card presents well overall but shows visible wear consistent with four decades of hobby-shop handling.

-For a 1984 Star card, a 7 is a solid, respectable grade.
-These cards were never designed for long-term preservation — they came in thin team bags, often handled by dealers and collectors who had no idea they'd one day be worth tens of thousands of dollars.
-Finding them in any grade above a 6 means somebody took reasonable care of this card along the way.
+For a 1984 Star, a 7 is a strong grade.
+These cards came in thin team bags, often handled by dealers who had no idea they'd be worth tens of thousands of dollars one day.
+Any copy above a 6 means somebody, somewhere, took unusual care of this card along the way.

 PSA 7$37,503